 Several of Chinati's permanent installations and special exhibitions are available for self-guided viewing.
-The works listed below are all shown on the full collection tour as well.
+Please note that the works listed below are all shown on the full collection tour as well.

 Robert Irwin's installation at Chinati, untitled (dawn to dusk), 2016 ($10 Adult, $5 Student)

-Robert Irwin's new permanent installation at Chinati, untitled (dawn to dusk), 2016, is now open for self-guided viewing 3-5pm, Wednesday-Sunday.
+Robert Irwin's new permanent installation at Chinati, untitled (dawn to dusk), is now open for self-guided viewing Wednesday through Sunday from 10am to 12pm.
 Please purchase tickets at the Chinati visitor center.

 Donald Judd's untitled 100 works in mill aluminum ($10 Adult, $5 Student)

-Donald Judd's 100 works in mill aluminum are on view noon-3pm, Wednesday-Sunday.
+Donald Judd's 100 works in mill aluminum are on view Wednesday through Sunday from 12pm to 3pm.
 Please purchase tickets at the Chinati visitor center.

 Donald Judd's untitled 15 works in concrete (free Admission)